Quabena/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 0-reset_to_98.c - Is a C function that updates the value of the integer it points to, to 98.
-1-swap.c - Is a C function that swaps the values of two integers 2-strlen.c - Is a C function that returns the length of a string
+1-swap.c - Is a C function that swaps the values of two integers 2-strlen.c - Is a C function that returns the length of a string 3-puts.c - Is a C function that prints a string to stdout